 Hamburger: grass fed beef, 90%+ lean.

-Avocado and Onion: Unripened avocados are stored at room temperature.
+Avocado (and Onion): Unripened avocados are stored at room temperature.
 Any avocados that begin to soften and are not going to be eaten that day should be stored in the fridge.
 Cut a ripe avocado in half.
 Place 1 pearl onion (still frozen) into the crater of the half avocado.
 With a circular motion spoon out some avocado including the onion inside.
 As you chew this spoonful much of the sharp onion taste will be masked by the avocado.
 Finish scooping out and eating that half avocado.
-Save the other half of the avocado upside-down on a plate in the fridge.
+Save the other half of the avocado in the fridge to eat at dinnertime.

 Start with a salad: eight or nine leaves of romaine lettuce, half of a red bell pepper, and half of a tomato.
 No dressing.

 While waiting for the steamed vegetables to cool, eat leftovers from previous dinner(s)... leftover chicken, lentils, hamburger, and beans/ quinoa.
 If there are no leftovers eat a can of mackerel at lunch if mackerel is not already scheduled for dinner.

-Start by eating one banana, one slice of cheese, and the other half of the avocado that you placed in the fridge.
-Again, fill the half avocado's crater with a pearl onion).
+Avocado: This is the other half of the avocado that you placed in the fridge.
+Again, fill the half avocado's crater with a pearl onion.

 Friday- organic chicken.
 Double bag two clear plastic bags (the type you find in the fresh fruit and vegetable section of the grocery store) into which to place all of your discards.
 If there is a packet of giblets inside the chicken, remove it (I discard them).
 Pour about 1/2 cup of filtered water into a roasting pan.
 After rinsing the chicken inside and out place it immediately (ie: very wet) into the roasting pan.
-Take the remaining cut lime from the fridge, and cut into one-quarter sections.
-Cut/ pull out the pulp from the rind (throw out just the rind).
-Place the pulp into a soup bowl, slicing and pressing with a knife and fork.
-Place some of the pulp inside the chicken, some various places under the skin, and what's left in the bowl pour on top of the chicken.
+Cut the lime into halves, and holding them over the roasting pan, cut/ pull out the pulp from the rinds (throw out just the rinds).
+Let the pulp fall into the roasting pan, further slicing and pressing with a knife and fork.
+Place some of the pulp inside the chicken, and some in various places under the skin.
 Cover the roasting pan with the lid.
 Bake at 325 degrees F for approximately 1 hour for a 5 lb. chicken.
 Remove the lid and continue cooking for another one-half hour.
-Take out of the oven and let cool with the lid on for at least 15 minutes, and then cut it into sections and remove most of the skin as well as the bones (except for the drumsticks).
+Take out of the oven and let cool with the lid on for at least 15 minutes, and then cut it into sections and remove most of the skin as well as the bones (no need to remove bones from the drumsticks).
 Put a lid on the cut-up meat which should now be in a storage container, and turn the container and the lid together sideways over the open plastic bags (that you are using for discards) and let all of the grease drip out.
 Place the container with the chicken into the fridge, and the plastics bags containing the discards and grease into the freezer for later disposal.

 Filtered water is the beverage of choice.*

 Limes: I no longer recommend drinking lime (or lemon) juice.
-It is a healthy drink, but I have two concerns: (1) Protection of tooth enamel, although this can be achieved by drinking the juice using a long straw to bypass the teeth.
-(2) Even when using a straw, however, I sometimes get sore gums, and even canker sores, especially if I drink lime juice several days in a row.
-This does not happen when the lime is added to items to be cooked such as salmon or chicken (mentioned above).
+It is a healthy drink, but I have two concerns: (1) Possible damage to tooth enamel, even when using a straw.
+(2) I sometimes get sore gums, and even canker sores, especially if I drink lime juice several days in a row.
+This does not happen when the lime is added to items to be cooked such as chicken (mentioned above).

-Now, if you are really adventurous, try fasting for up to 16 continuous hours each day.
-Try eating all of the meals listed above within a window of, say, something between 8 and 13 hours.
-I'm experimenting with delaying my first meal of the day, breakfast, until close to noon, so I can coordinate my last meal of the day with that of other family members It is important that total amount of food intake each day not be reduced using this narrow window.
+Try eating all of the meals listed above within a window of, say, something between 10 and 13 hours.
+Breakfast should literally be a breaking of continuous fasting that has taken place since dinner ended the previous day.
+It is important that total amount of food intake each day not be reduced using this narrow window.

 I purchase most of the ingredients at Trader Joe's.
 They stock all of the organic items listed, and at low prices.
 For example, their organic whole chickens sell for $2.69/ lb.
-Giant Food has good prices for cheese, beans, salmon and sardines, and its "Spring Crossing Grass Fed Ground Beef 90% Lean" is excellent.
+Giant Food has good prices for beans, and its "Spring Crossing Grass Fed Ground Beef 90% Lean" is excellent.
 Whole Foods has good pricing for bulk foods that you scoop yourself, such as flax seed and oat bran, and now that they are owned by Amazon I am anticipating future deals.
 Buy the cans of King Oscar Mackerel online at Amazon.
 It is a 12 pack that ships free if you subscribe to reoccurring shipments.
 Ordering with reoccurring shipments also gives you an even lower price.